Mountain View Animal Hospital offers a wide range of veterinary services for pets in the following areas:

 Reproduction

 Here at Mountain View Animal Hospital, we are offering basic breeding procedures.
 We can collect semen and artificially inseminate your pet.
 We send off blood samples to the lab to check progesterone levels to make sure we are breeding your animal on the optimal days.
 We have two options available to us to diagnose pregnancy at 35 days following the last breeding: a blood test and an ultrasound.
-Usually a week before your animal’s due date, we recommend an x-
+Usually a week before your animal’s due date, we recommend an x-ray to get an approximate count of puppies or kittens, giving you an estimate of how many to expect so you know when your animal is approaching the end of her delivery.

 Dental Treatments

 Mountain View Animal Hospital provides dental treatments for your animal.
 Under routine anesthesia we will remove calculus from the teeth and under the gums using an ultrasonic dental scaling unit like the one at your dentist office.
 We also perform digital dental radiographs on most cases and if necessary and indicated on radiographs, we will extract teeth during the procedure.
 After completing the dental we polish the teeth with a special fluoride polish treatment.
-Routine brushing with animal-
+Routine brushing with animal-safe toothpaste will help keep your animals teeth in good condition.
+We carry a wide variety of animal-safe toothpaste at our clinic.

-All dental procedures include the anesthesia, bloodwork, IV catheters and fluids, ECG monitoring, scaling and polishing of teeth, pain management as well as post-
+All dental procedures include the anesthesia, bloodwork, IV catheters and fluids, ECG monitoring, scaling and polishing of teeth, pain management as well as post-operative intensive care.
+We also provide several optional pre-operative procedures that you can elect to have done for your animal.

 Diagnostic Services